Some Numeric Hypergeometric Supercongruences: Introduction

+\end{conj} Comparing with Dwork's congruence \eqref{eq:unit}, this is a refinement and the degree of the supercongruence, is given in terms of the gap between two hodge numbers of $A$.
+Our main focus here is to investigate the supercongruence phenomenon when the assumption of $\beta=\{1,\cdots,1\}$ being relaxed.
+We shall see that a slight adjustment to the hypergeometric parameters for the truncated series might be needed in the statement of the generic congruence, which is Theorem \ref{lem:1}.
+It is based on the definition of finite hypergeometricc sum and two technical Lemmas dealing with the discrepancy among the orders of $p$ appearing in Gauss sums and the corresponding rising factorials $(a)_k$.
+Our numeric computation further confirms that the parameter adjustment is needed for some numeric supercongruences listed in later part of this paper.

-The purpose of this article is to investigate a few hypergeometric motives defined over $\Q$ that are reducible.
-The strategy we use here is based on the Galois perspective of classical hypergeometric functions outlined in \cite{Katz} by Katz, \cite{BCM} by Beukers, Cohen and Mellit and in \cite{WIN3X} by the author jointly with Fuselier, Ramakrishna, Swisher and Tu.
-Following \cite{BCM}, we use the following definition which corresponds to the normalized hypergeometric function $_n\mathbb F_{n-1}$ in \S4.1 of \cite{WIN3X} modified from hypergeometric functions defined over finite fields in \cite{Greene} by Greene.
+Based on Roberts and Rodriguez-Villegas' philosophy, supercongruences occur to hypergeometric motives with gaps in hodge number sequences.
+For this reason, we consider a few hypergeometric motives defined over $\Q$ that are decomposable.
+To look for supercongruence candidates, the strategy we use is based on the Galois perspective of classical hypergeometric functions outlined in \cite{Katz} by Katz, \cite{BCM} by Beukers, Cohen and Mellit and in \cite{WIN3X} by the author jointly with Fuselier, Ramakrishna, Swisher and Tu.